manriquep/PyBer_Analysis/README.md

 ### Summary:

-PyBer has a higher rate in ridesharing clients in urban cities.
-There are more drivers in urban cities then in rural and suburban.
-Drivers in rural cities earn more the drivers in urban cities.
+- PyBer has a higher rate in ridesharing clients in urban cities.
+- There are more drivers in urban cities then in rural and suburban.
+- Drivers in rural cities earn more then drivers in urban cities.
 This could discourage drivers from wanting to work in urban or suburban cities.
-Overall, PyBer ridesharing services differ in rural, urban and suburban cities given the fares, rides and drivers.
+- Overall, PyBer ridesharing services differ in rural, urban and suburban cities given the fares, rides and drivers.
 This data shows that there is a higher demand for PyBer’s     ridesharing services in urban cities.